DHowett/WinLn/README.md

 A Windows mimic of GNU Coreutils `ln`.
 It tries to be compatible for `-s` and `-f`.

-It comes with its own haphazard reimplementation of `getopt_long` that doesn't support argument packing.
+It comes with its own haphazard reimplementation of `getopt_long`.

 ## Usage